jailbirt/theeye-docs/docs/core-concepts/user-management.md

 Once the integration is configured, the system will authenticate every user by default throught the Domain Controller.
 Follow this steps to register users

-1. Into the Domain Controller, search the user profile and add the desired group.
 To correctly register a user it must be assigned to a recognized Group by theeye.
 One of the following groups must be used

   * theeye_owner
   * theeye_admins